-Gateway communities and corridors are important because they support the domestic travel and tourism industry.
-NPS estimates that 329,000 jobs are directly created by national parks, and visitor spending amounts to $20.2 billion annually.
-Many of these communities also have historical significance so preserving them safeguards the country’s heritage and culture.
+Gateway communities and corridors are a critical component of our nation’s travel and tourism industry, both in terms of the jobs they create and support and the experience they deliver to visitors.
+The National Park Service estimates that 329,000 jobs are directly created by national parks, and visitor spending in our national parks amounts to $20.2 billion annually.
+Many of these communities grew up around these popular tourist sites and have their own historical significance.
+Preserving them and investing in them helps to safeguard our country’s heritage and culture.

 Gatlinburg was once an example of unsustainable development.
 However, in recent years the city has made strides to regain its scenic character.
 In 2008 Gatlinburg adopted architectural guidelines, hillsides and ridges regulations, and a tree protection ordinance.
 The architectural guidelines illustrate favored principles of responsible building design for the city.
 The city also started an undergrounding program.
 In 2012, Gatlinburg completed Phase VI of its under-grounding utilities project, which stretches from the Convention Center to Park boundaries.